ARM Cortex-A53: Utilization

-The Cortex-A53 is the most widely used architecture for mobile SoCs since 2014 to the present day, making it one of the longest-running ARM processors for mobile devices.
+The Cortex-A53 is the most widely used platform for mobile SoCs since 2014 to 2025, making it one of the longest-running ARM platform for mobile devices.
 It is currently featured in most entry-level and lower mid-range SoCs, while higher-end SoCs used the newer ARM Cortex-A55.
-The latest SoCs still using the Cortex-A53 are MediaTek Helio G36, both of which are entry-level SoCs designed for budget smartphones.
+The latest SoC still using the Cortex-A53 is the MediaTek Helio G50, which is an entry-level SoC designed for budget smartphones.

 The ARM Cortex-A53 processor has been used in the LeMaker HiKey since 2015, the Raspberry Pi 3 since February 2016, and the Raspberry Pi Zero 2 W since October 2021.

 The Cortex-A53 is also used in a number of Qualcomm, Samsung, and MediaTek SoCs.
 Semi-custom derivatives of the Cortex-A53 have been used in Qualcomm's Kryo 250 and Kryo 260 CPUs.
+The Starlink ground terminals utilize a quad-core Cortex-A53 SoC from STMicroelectronics as a main control unit.

 The processor is used in the ODROID-C2 and in Roku streaming media players (in the high-end models from 2016 and in all models released between 2017 and 2019).
 Another notable Cortex-A53 application is the Pine A64/A64+ single-board computer.

 These cores are used in a 24-core SoC, the Socionext SynQuacer SC2A11.

-The processor is used in Amazon Fire tablets, including the Fire HD 8 and the Fire HD 10 (the latter also includes Cortex-A72 cores) as well as the Nintendo Switch.
+The processor is used in Amazon Fire tablets, including the Fire HD 8 and the Fire HD 10 (the latter also includes Cortex-A72 cores).
 It is also used in some Amazon Echo Show models such as the Echo Show 5, Echo Show 8, and Echo Show 5 (2nd Gen).

 The processor is used in Fortinet's Fortigate 81F entry-level firewalls.

+Automotive electronic control units utilize A53 cores for vehicle network processing and high-performance real-time computations.